Alice makes fun of Bob's age by suggesting that he was alive during a time period that's well beyond living memory. For example:

 - Calvin and Hobbes: Calvin once asked his dad if dinosaurs were around when he was young.
 His dad confirms it before his mother tells him Calvin's grades are already bad enough.

 - One episode of The Drew Carey Show has Drew helping a senior member of the Winfred-Louder board write a speech.
-Drew suggests throwing in a joke about how the board member has been around for so long that he can remember when they used to great each other by saying "Hail Caesar!"
+Drew suggests throwing in a joke about how the board member has been around for so long that he can remember when they used to greet each other by saying "Hail Caesar!"

 - Midsomer Murders: Barnaby once asks his sergeant how old he thinks Barnaby is.
 He replies that he's done speed dating, not carbon dating.